Stained Glass or Art-Glass lampshades are jewelry for your home but they are fragile and easily broken

 In rare cases when a specific design has to be duplicated, Artistry in Glass can hand-paint a plain opal shade to match the original.
 Otherwise, there are a large number of sources for reproduction shades.
 Follow this link (and specify the diameter of the shade opening (often 3 1/2″ or 4″) in order to order the correct size.

-With simple cylindrical shades, Artistry in Glass can cut down the glass to create a shade of the correct height.
+With cylindrical shades, Artistry in Glass can cut down the glass to create a shade of the correct height.

 Trust Artistry in Glass to Restore your Treasured Art Glass Lamp